Training Resources

 Generative AI

 Generative AI tools such as ChatGPT are having a significant impact on higher education because students can use them to generate content which is then submitted as the student’s own work.
-In response to this challenge, we have organised a Generative AI Working Group with representation from all three Faculties, the Learning & Teaching Enhancement Unit, and the AberSU.
+In response to this challenge, we have organised a Generative AI Working Group with representation from all three Faculties, Information Services, Registry, and the AberSU.
 Here we provide ideas staff can use this semester to explain your existing assessments to students and to handle common red flags when marking.
 The AberSU is organising guidance for students.

 Please note that there is no ‘one-size-fits-all’ solution.
 The attached list is not exhaustive and the landscape is rapidly changing as these tools develop.
 We encourage teaching staff to discuss your own teaching context with colleagues in your department and devise a consistent shared approach.